-The manner in which part of Lira airfield located in Railway division, Lira municipality was sold by section of leaders made the headlines between 2015 and 2016.
+The manner in which part of Lira airfield in Railway division, Lira municipality, was sold by a section of leaders made the headlines between 2015 and 2016.
 It soon went mute during political campaigns in 2016 and to date.

 This was after municipal authorities said their operations from town centre, especially Baala road was causing annoying traffic, reckless parking, and move was meant to “beautify the town”.

 While the decision taken to decongest town was a wise one, some leaders said then, relocating the development (businesses) ‘to the airfield’ or near it was “treasonous” considering the fact that the main user of the airfield is President Museveni Yoweri – whose helicopter lands there.

 Considering the risk to landing aircraft and President’s helicopter, investigations were launched by different security organs and the IGG.

 For IGG, it has been investigating who played what role in the fraudulent sale, how much was realized, and where the money has gone.

 Numerous allegations pinned leaders both at the municipality, Lira district and individuals to have hatched the plan and eaten “too much monies”.

 Wonekha Samuel, general manager of regional airports, told TND News in May this year that: “CAA handed over the investigation to IGG and we are yet to read a report.”